song31/comix-server/README.md

    handler.php exists.
 If there is no htpasswd util in your system, you can create the password file on other Linux/OSX machines and copy it to your system.

+## How to contribute

+But reports and pull requests are always welcomed.